mohan-1990/software-license-management-as-nft/README.md

 This project aims bring software and mobile apps license management onto a public blockchain platform.
 Software and mobile apps license could be represented as ERC721 - non fungible tokens and this approach is already gaining popularity among software product vendors (Reference- https://medium.com/spendee/nfts-the-future-of-software-licensing-digital-ownership-6bc42568cb72)

 This project is work in progress.
-Please refer below technical roadmap for progress and components to be built.
+Please refer below technical and product roadmap for progress and components to be built.

                                                                                             |
                                                                                             |